paulinho-16/MEIC-DS/wiki/4-risks.md

 This will be our first experience working on such a large project, with many collaborators, which may cause communication problems and some technical incorporation issues.

 ## Misinterpretations of the problem
 It is also our first time interacting with a real client, with non-fictional interests.
-Therefore, our lack of experience in this field may lead us to misunderstand their wills, or miss some important information.
+Therefore, our lack of experience in this field may lead us to misunderstand their wills or miss some important information.

 ## Warehouse reorganization overhead
 The final output of our vertical consists of an optimized layout of the warehouse.
 However, the cost of the real-life reorganization of the pieces may exceed the value of the new layout.